 Yes, we are in one of the most remote corners of the world: Greenland.
 Feel the soft crunch of snow beneath your shoes while running through the arctic desert and over the Greenland Ice Sheet as you immerse yourself in rare and exceptional natural beauty... what more could we ask for?

-The Polar Circle Marathon - often referred to as "the coolest marathon on earth" takes place in Kangerlussuaq, Greenland.
-The endless ice and arctic tundra of this vast country make up the backdrop of this unusual race., in which runners pass glacier tongues, moraine landscapes and the soundless, arctic desert.
-This is a rare opportunity to visit one of the most remote corners of the world combined with a challenging running event.
+The Polar Circle Marathon - often referred to as "the coolest marathon on Earth" takes place in Kangerlussuaq, Greenland.
+The endless ice and arctic tundra of this vast country are the backdrop for this unusual race, in which runners race through the soundless arctic desert past glacier tongues and moraine landscapes.
+This is a rare opportunity to visit one of the most remote corners of the world while daring to take part in an extremely challenging running event.

 A part of the route takes place on the ice cap itself, but the main part of the course is run on the gravel road (often snow covered) that connects the ice sheet with the small township of Kangerlussuaq, just north of the Polar Circle.

 NOVEL CORONAVIRUS UPDATE

 Unfortunately the COVID-19 situation is not yet under control and due to regulations from the government in Greenland we are not able to go through with the Polar Circle Marathon 2020 in October.